Vassalware/vassalware.github.io/content/post/running-csharp-in-an-in-game-developer-console-with-roslyn.md

 }
 ```

-Let's create a script that uses this type, along with the ScriptOptions that we created earlier:
+Let's create a script that uses this type, passing in the ScriptOptions that we created earlier:

 ```
 var script = CSharpScript.Create(